-To attend one of Maine’s 4-year institutions, Collegeboard.org reports that residents will pay an average of $9690 in tuition and fees.
+To attend one of Maine’s 4-year institutions, the NCES reports that residents will pay an average of $9,930 in tuition and fees.
 Out of state students will pay closer to $27,735.
 Both rates are very close to the national averages.

 About Online Colleges in Maine

-According to a 2012 report by the NCES, 13.4% of postsecondary students in Maine were enrolled in online courses exclusively.
-Another 13.1% of students were participating in a hybrid of online and on-campus courses.
+Data from the NCES in 2018 showed that 18.5% of postsecondary students in Maine were enrolled in online courses exclusively.
+Another 16.9% of students were participating in a hybrid of online and on-campus courses.

 Today, nearly all of Maine’s postsecondary schools offer some sort of online learning option.

 One of Maine’s most impressive resources for online students is the University of Maine system.
 This system is the state’s largest educational enterprise, and ties together seven universities—some with multiple campuses—located across the state, as well as a law school, an additional 31-course sites, and Cooperative Extension.
-Students can access more than 100 degrees and programs taught on-site, via interactive television, through videoconferencing and through online instruction.
+Students can access more than 100 degrees and programs taught on-site, via interactive television, videoconferencing, and through online instruction.
 Students are able to access a variety of courses not available at their primary institutions, at low or no additional cost.
-University College also offers support services such as counseling, scholarship support, job placement and internship opportunities.
+The University of Main system also offers support services such as counseling, scholarship support, job placement, and internship opportunities.

 The private schools in Maine also offer online degree programs.
-Private Catholic liberal arts college Saint Joseph’s University offers online certificate, undergraduate, graduate and post-graduate degree programs in fields such as accounting, business, criminal justice, education and health administration.
+Private Catholic liberal arts college Saint Joseph’s University offers online certificate, undergraduate, graduate, and post-graduate degree programs in fields such as accounting, business, education, and health administration.
 Another private college in Maine, Husson University, offers a range of online undergraduate and graduate degree programs in business, healthcare, legal studies, liberal studies, psychology, and technology.

 Scholarships and Financial Aid in Maine

-Before enrolling at a college or university in Maine, you should first till out the Free Application for Federal Student Aid (FAFSA), which will give you access to federal, state and private financial aid.
+Before enrolling at a college or university in Maine, you should first fill out the Free Application for Federal Student Aid (FAFSA), which will give you access to federal, state, and private financial aid.